practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

     ...
 ```

-..make fast concatenation of many little strings, contained in a list, into one big string possible.
+..support fast concatenation of many little strings, contained in a list, into one big string.

-The equivalent predicate in Picat is _join_, and the fastest method for this job that I have found so far:
+The equivalent predicate in Picat is just _join_, and the fastest method for this job that I have found so far:

 ```
     ...